What is a Neonatal Nurse?

 How Long Do You Have to be in College to be a Neonatal Nurse?

 To receive either one of those options, the individual will need to attend school for an additional two to three years.
 This is through a University.
 Once they have completed one of those two options, they can start their neonatal nursing career.

 What are the Training Requirements to Become a Neonatal Nurse?

-This gives the students an idea of what other types of decisions they could make for their patients in that type of situation.
+This gives the students an idea of what other decisions they could make for their patients in that situation.
 They will also work with current nurses and Doctors to see what more they should have done during that scenario and to have all their questions answered.
 The real-life scenarios done in the lab will give the individuals an understanding of the importance of reacting quickly and efficiently

 Can You Start Working in the NICU Right After Graduating?